Giant Panda Facts - Learn All about Pandas

 The red panda, known as “lesser panda” or called “red bear-cat”, looks quite different to the giant pandas, they more resemble the appearance of a racoon or weasel type animal.
 Unlike giant panda in black and white, red panda has reddish-brown fur, a long, shaggy tail, and a waddling gait due to its shorter front legs.
 Their diet are the same and red panda is also bamboo eater and its diet is mainly bamboo.

 For travelers who pay a visit to a zoo or a panda base, you can have a close contact with giant pandas as well as the red pandas in one go!
 The recommended place to visit is Chengdu Panda Base with more than 120 giant pandas and 76 red pandas that you can see them as many as possible.
-If you want to attend a red panda volunteer program in China, Hetaoping Panda Base (Wolong, Sichuan) is the only place to experience the volunteering work with red pandas for one full day!
+If you want to attend a red Panda Loving Care program in China, Hetaoping Panda Base (Wolong, Sichuan) is the only place to experience the loving care work with red pandas for one full day!

 Giant Panda Facts

-With local based China Discovery, travelers can learn more facts about pandas, see pandas as many as possible and even take part in the interesting panda volunteer program with the best value and most reasonable price!
+With local based China Discovery, travelers can learn more facts about pandas, see pandas as many as possible and even take part in the interesting Panda Loving Care program with the best value and most reasonable price!
 Why not join us now?!

 Recommended Tours